Destiny 2 Review

 Destiny 2

-By Kevin Mitchell Posted on September 14, 2017
+By Kevin Mitchell | Posted: September 14, 2017

-Adventures serve as self-contained side-quests, found scattered throughout the four locations in Destiny 2.
+Adventures serve as self-contained side quests, found scattered throughout the four locations in Destiny 2.
 They become unlocked as you progress through the story, but you can complete them at any time.
-Each has a recommended power level for you to judge the difficulty, and a unique reward.
+Each has a recommended power level for you to judge the difficulty and a unique reward.
 Some give out rare engrams (blues), while others provide an additional upgrade point to spend on your subclasses.
 Just like in any great role-playing game, these provide richer lore into the universe, and some are even more enjoyable than the actual story missions in both design and structure.
-Once you finish the 10-hour main story quests, you’ll begin to open end-game quests from the single non-playable characters in each location.
-These are quite tough to finish alone, so I would recommend tackling them with a friend, especially considering you’ll earn exotic rewards for their completion.
+Once you finish the 10-hour main story quests, you'll begin to unlock end-game quests from the single non-playable characters in each location.
+These are quite tough to finish alone, so I would recommend tackling them with a friend, especially considering you'll earn exotic rewards for their completion.

 Gone are the days of painfully leveling up individual weapons and armor to unlock perks.
-Instead, once acquired, you are given a set amount of perks, letting you pick from different scopes, magazine sizes on weapons and stat bonuses on armor pieces, such as improved mobility or resistance.
-Mods can further customize your weapons and armor, but cost a single use consumable.
-Depending on your playstyle you may want to add one that boosts the recharge rate of your super ability, or maybe the reload speed of a power weapon.
-As a consumable, if you do end up dismantling the item, you won’t receive the mod back.
+Instead, once acquired, you are given a set amount of perks, letting you pick from different scopes, magazine sizes on weapons, and stat bonuses on armor pieces, such as improved mobility or resistance.
+Mods can further customize your weapons and armor but cost a single-use consumable.
+Depending on your playstyle, you may want to add one that boosts the recharge rate of your super ability or maybe the reload speed of a power weapon.
+As a consumable, if you do end up dismantling the item, you won't receive the mod back.

-Bungie has gone ahead and revamped The Crucible, Destiny’s competitive multiplayer, limiting it to only 4v4, but adding new modes and maps.
-Currently, there are two different playlists; Quick Play and Competitive.Both feature various game modes, none of which can be directly selected.
-Competitive limits or in some modes entirely removes the ability to respawn, changing the tactics that you must use to win the match.
-Quick Play will be quite familiar for those that played Destiny previously, featuring match types such as, control and clash (deathmatch).
+Bungie has gone ahead and revamped The Crucible, Destiny's competitive multiplayer, limiting it to only 4v4 but adding new modes and maps.
+Currently, there are two different playlists: Quick Play and Competitive.
+Both feature various game modes, none of which can be directly selected.
+Competitive limits or, in some modes, entirely removes the ability to respawn, changing the tactics that you must use to win the match.
+Quick Play will be quite familiar for those that played Destiny previously, featuring match types such as Control and Clash (deathmatch).
 Matches are fast-paced and frantic as maps are tighter and feature multiple pathways.
 As a handful of fireteams has officially completed the Leviathan raid, a new map has opened up to all players, set in the same environment.

 Simply Put